 III.
 Goals, objectives and policies

-Additional programmatic or department-specific goals, objectives, and policies are listed within the relevant elements of the Comprehensive Plan.
+Additional programmatic or department-specific goals, objectives, and policies are listed within the relevant chapters of the Comprehensive Plan.

-Goal 1: provide public facilities and services AT REASONABLE COSTS, IN PLACES, AND AT LEVELS compatible WITH PLANNED DEVELOPMENT INTENSITY AND ENVIRONMENTAL PROTECTION for the next 20 years. such services should not DECREASe CURRENT SERVICE LEVELS BELOW LOCALLY ESTABLISHED MINIMUM STANDARDS.
+Goal 1: provide public facilities and services AT REASONABLE COSTS, IN PLACES AND AT LEVELS, compatible WITH PROJECTED DEVELOPMENT INTENSITY AND ENVIRONMENTAL PROTECTION for the next 20 years. such services should not DECREASe CURRENT SERVICE LEVELS BELOW LOCALLY ESTABLISHED MINIMUM STANDARDS.

 OBJECTIVE 1-A: Public Involvement in Planning.
 Public involvement will be provided in all phases of public facilities planning.